InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 #### Anticipate and follow house rules

-When visiting your neighbors, likely they will help you around in their
+When visiting your neighbors, they will likely help you around in their
-apartment: They'll show you the way to their living room, likely they'll show you where the restroom is located.
-If you're staying longer, they likely also give you more details: in my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.
+apartment: they'll show you the way to their living room and where the restroom is located.
+If you're staying longer, they will probably give you more details: in my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.

-Similarly every software system comes with it's own quirks and intricacies.
+Similarly every software system comes with its own quirks and intricacies.
 Often the most obvious ones are well documented.
 In smaller projects this documentation can be found in the README.md.
 In larger ones, contribution specific documentation can often be found in the CONTRIBUTING.md document.